Bowed tendon

 Tendinitis/tendonitis is inflammation of a tendon, often involving torn collagen fibers.
 A bowed tendon is a horseman's term for a tendon after a horse has sustained an injury that causes swelling in one or more tendons creating a "bowed" appearance.

 Description of tendinitis in horses

 Tendinitis usually involves disruption of the tendon fibers.
 It is most commonly seen in the superficial digital flexor tendon (SDFT) in a front leg—the tendon that runs down the back of the leg, closest to the surface.
 Tendinitis creating a "bow" is uncommon in the deep digital flexor tendon (DDFT) of a front leg, but is not uncommon in the pastern and foot regions.
 Tendinitis of the SDFT or DDFT in the hind leg is less common.

-When the SDFT is damaged, there is a thickening of the tendon, giving it a bowed appearance when the leg is viewed from the side.
+When the SDFT is damaged significantly, there is a thickening of the tendon, giving it a bowed appearance when the leg is viewed from the side.
 Bows usually occur in the middle of the tendon region, although they may also be seen in the upper third, right below the knee or hock (high bows), and lower third, just above the fetlock (low bows).